Challenges in Business Succession Planning: Cash Flow Strategies for Estate Tax Liabilities

 Lifetime Transfer Planning Opportunities

-Current owners may wish to transfer some or all of their business interests to the next generation of owners during their lifetime, to allow themselves flexibility to exit the business gradually and provide a period of transition for their successors.
+Current owners may wish to transfer some or all their business interests to the next generation of owners during their lifetime, to allow themselves the flexibility to exit the business gradually and provide a period of transition for their successors.
 For 2024, current law allows individuals to transfer free from gift and estate tax a historically high $13.61 million in assets through gifts during the transferor’s lifetime, through their estate, or through a combination of both.

 Payment of Estate Tax — Installment and Deferral Options

-• An estate loan, where the interest on the loan may be deductible; and/or
+- An estate loan, where the interest on the loan may be deductible; and/or

 Installment payments.
-To be eligible to make installment payments of estate tax under Section 6166, the adjusted gross estate must be composed at least 35% of closely held business interests as defined by the Internal Revenue Code.
-Section 6166 allows a maximum of 10 annual installments, with the option to begin paying the installments no later than five years after the original estate tax due date — thus allowing qualifying estates a total extended payment period of up to 14 years.
+To be eligible to make installment payments of estate tax under Section 6166, the value of an interest in a closely held business (as defined by the Internal Revenue Code) must exceed 35% of the adjusted gross estate.
+Section 6166 allows a maximum of 10 annual installments, with the option to begin paying the installments no later than five years after the original estate tax due date, thus allowing qualifying estates a total extended payment period of up to 14 years.
 Accrued interest is payable annually from the original due date.
 The deferral applies only to the amount of estate tax associated with the closely held business interests.
 Estate taxes not attributable to closely held businesses will still be due within nine months after the death of the decedent.

-Section 6166 deferrals will cease and the associated estate tax and accrued interest will be accelerated if:
+Section 6166 deferrals will cease, and the associated estate tax and accrued interest will be accelerated if:

-• Any portion of an interest in a qualifying closely held business is distributed, sold, exchanged, or otherwise disposed of, or property attributable to such an interest is withdrawn from the trade or business; and
+- Any portion of an interest in a qualifying closely held business is distributed, sold, exchanged, or otherwise disposed of, or property attributable to such an interest is withdrawn from the trade or business; and

-• In the aggregate, such distributions, sales, exchanges or other dispositions and withdrawals equal or exceed 50% of the value of the closely held business.
+- In the aggregate, such distributions, sales, exchanges or other dispositions and withdrawals equal or exceed 50% of the value of the closely held business.

-• The loan may not be prepaid;
+- The loan may not be prepaid;

-• The interest is payable at a fixed rate;
+- The interest is payable at a fixed rate;

-• The estate is illiquid; and
+- The estate is illiquid; and

-• The deduction is allowed under the laws of the state where the estate is being administered.
+- The deduction is allowed under the laws of the state where the estate is being administered.

 Request for payment extension.
 Section 6161 allows the IRS discretion to grant an extension to pay the estate tax in certain situations.
-Under this Section, the IRS may grant, in one-year increments, a total extension of up to 10 years for reasonable cause that would lead to “undue hardship” for the estate.
+Under this section, the IRS may grant, in one-year increments, a total extension of up to 10 years for reasonable cause that would lead to “undue hardship” for the estate.
 A Section 6161 extension is typically not relied on for planning purposes but may be a fallback if other payment deferral options are unavailable.

 Funding the Estate Tax — Cash Flow Planning

-Notwithstanding the ability to sometimes use installment payment options for estate tax, additional cash flow planning strategies may be considered to help ensure funds are available to pay the tax when due.
+Notwithstanding the ability to sometimes use installment payment options for estate tax, additional cash- flow planning strategies may be considered to help ensure funds are available to pay the tax when due.
 Normally available options include the use of:

-• Buy-sell agreements (which may be partially funded with life insurance);
+- Buy-sell agreements (which may be partially funded with life insurance);

-• Life insurance arrangements; and/or
+- Life insurance arrangements; or

-• Non-business assets.
+- Non-business assets.

 Buy-sell agreements.
 A buy-sell agreement provides terms under which a business and/or its owners have the option or requirement to purchase another owner’s interest upon the occurrence of an event, usually including the death of the owner whose interest is purchased.

-When buy-sell agreements are funded with life insurance held by the business as the beneficiary, it is important the arrangement is structured so that the insurance proceeds are not included in the value of the business for estate tax purposes upon the death of the owner.
-Otherwise, this type of arrangement can result in a higher estate tax value and, therefore, a higher estate tax liability associated with the business.
-When evaluating this issue, the IRS looks at factors to determine if a purchase agreement with life insurance funding is a bona fide business arrangement that is comparable to other negotiable arm’s length transactions, including whether the arrangement is in line with similar industry terms and whether the parties have abided by the terms of the agreement.
-Deviation from an agreement may impact the case to exclude the insurance from the value of the business and ultimately the amount of estate tax that may be payable.
+When buy-sell agreements are funded with life insurance in which the business is the beneficiary, it is important to structure the arrangement to prevent the inclusion of those life insurance proceeds in the estate tax value of the business.
+Otherwise, this type of arrangement can produce a higher estate tax value and, therefore, a higher estate tax liability associated with the business.
+Historically, when evaluating the issue, the IRS looked at several factors to determine if a purchase agreement with life insurance funding was a bona fide business arrangement, comparable to other negotiable arm’s length transactions.
+Factors included whether the arrangement was in line with similar industry terms and whether the parties had abided by the terms of the agreement.
+Deviation from an agreement may cause the inclusion of the life insurance proceeds in the estate tax value of the business and ultimately impact the amount of estate tax that may be payable.

 BDO Insight

 Non-business assets.
 The business or the estate may hold assets that are not needed for business operations, such as money market accounts or other non-business assets or investments.
-Where possible, these assets could be liquidated to help fund the estate tax.
+When possible, these assets could be liquidated to help fund the estate tax.

 Equalizing Gifts of Interests in Family Businesses